 Rufous hare-wallaby (Lagorchestes hirsutus)

-This small macropod comes out of its squat, a shallow scrape or trench under a small shrub, to feed at night.
-Also known as the mala, it was once found throughout arid parts of Australia.
-Malas now only occur on offshore islands and mainland Australia where they are protected from feral predators in fenced enclosures.
+This small macropod comes out of its squat, a shallow scrape or trench under a small shrub, to feed at night and was once found throughout arid parts of Australia.
+They now only occur on offshore islands and mainland Australia where they are protected from feral predators in fenced enclosures.
 The last wild mainland populations were moved to fenced enclosures in 1995.

 29 animals from a protected Tanami desert population were brought to the Peron Captive Breeding Centre in 1999.
 A small group was released into Francois Peron National Park as part of a trial reintroduction in 2001.